-There are four written homework assignments.
+There are five homework assignments.
+Homework assignments will be a combination of written problems and small programming exercises.
 Students can discuss the homework questions with each other but must independently write up a solution.
 Assignments are to be individually submitted in Canvas in by 11:59pm on the date.
 A subset of the homework problems will be graded.
 Assignments that are not neatly written up using a word processor/text editor will not be graded.